 "There is no reason why football should not be played by women, and played well too, provided they dress rationally and relegate to limbo the straitjacket attire in which fashion delights to attire them.”

 The club's first public match was held on 23 March 1895 in Crouch End, London.
 Teams representing 'The North' and 'The South' played in front of an estimated crowd of 11,000, with 'The North' winning 7–1.
-Helen Graham Matthews was known to have played for the BLFC in 1895.
+Helen Graham Matthew was known to have played for the BLFC in 1895.

 Newspaper depiction of the first BLFC match